Jacob Moser: Life

 Moser was of German Jewish descent and was born at Kappeln, Duchy of Schleswig, which was then part of Denmark.
 As a young man he spent some years in Hamburg and in Paris, and came to Bradford in 1863.
 During his first nine years there, he worked for firms such as W. Herels, Jonas Simonson and Co., and Hirsch, Pinner and Co.
 In 1872 he became a partner, and eventually the main figure, in the firm of Edelstein, Moser and Co., which developed into one of the great Bradford textile export houses.

+Moser retired from the woollen trade in 1902 and then alongside his wife Florence devoted the next 20 years to supporting civic life in Bradford and education and health causes in particular in the UK and abroad.

 Jacob Moser was a philanthropist, and it is estimated that throughout his life he gave £750,000 to various causes and charities.
 Alongside his work in his textile export business, Jacob was a founder of the Bradford Charity Organisation Society and the City Guild of Help.
 He was involved in founding Bradford Technical School in 1882.
 He served on the board of the Infirmary from 1883 and gave £5000 to a fund to build a new hospital.
 In 1898 he provided £10,000 as a benevolent fund for the old and infirm of the city.
 He supported the local Children's Hospital and gave 12,000 books to Bradford Central Library.

 He joined Bradford Council as an independent member for Manningham in 1896.
-He served Heaton from 1901 to 1904 and in 1909 was elected unopposed in the Little Horton ward.
+He served Heaton from 1901 to 1904, and in 1909 was elected unopposed in the Little Horton ward.
 In 1910 Jacob Moser was Lord Mayor of Bradford and Chief Magistrate.
 Moser was a founder of the Bradford Reform Synagogue.
 He was also an advocate of the formation of the Jewish State of Israel.